how can i do seo on my website 2018

 stevejobsquote

-If your website is well designed, you're ALREADY doing SEO!
+If your website is well designed, you’re already doing SEO!